Light in correlated disordered media: Modified transport parameters

 Very importantly, the radiative transfer equation [Eq.~\eqref{eq:th_rte}] has been generalized to account for arbitrary non-exponential extinction.
 Defining a probability density function $f_s$ of the random step length $s$ as $f_s(s) \equiv T_\text{b}(s)/\int_0^\infty T_\text{b}(s) ds$, one reaches a generalized (scalar) radiative transfer equation ~\cite{larsen2011generalized}

 where $\gamma = \ell_\text{e}/\ell_\text{s}$ is the single-scattering albedo (the probability to be scattered upon an extinction event) and $I(\bm{r},\bm{u},s)$ now depends on the step length $s$ via

 Equation~\eqref{eq:th_rte} is recovered by taking $f_s(s) = \exp[-s/\ell_\text{e}]/\ell_\text{e}$.
-First, let us note that the distribution $f_s(s)$ should have a finite mean as to allow the definition of a mean free path $\ell_\text{e}$.
-Second, one of the key features of transport with non-exponential step length distributions is the fact that it is a non-Markovian process, i.e. implying memory in the construction of individual steps, contrary to the classical Beer-Lambert law which is a Markovian (memoryless) process ($\exp[x+y]=\exp[x]\exp[y]$).
+A few remarks are in order.
+First, the distribution $f_s(s)$ should have a finite mean as to allow the definition of a mean free path $\ell_\text{e}$.
+Second, one of the key features of transport with non-exponential step length distributions is the fact that it is a non-Markovian process (i.e., implying memory in the construction of individual steps), contrary to the classical Beer-Lambert law which is a Markovian (memoryless) process ($\exp[x+y]=\exp[x]\exp[y]$).
+Third, Eq.~\eqref{eq:th_rte_nonexp} describes transport in the volume of a medium.
+Care should be taken on its applicability to bounded domains, since an incorrect treatment of the initial steps (light entering the medium) can result in a breaking of reciprocity.
+An extension of the formalism to bounded domains has been proposed by~\citet{deon2018reciprocal}.
 Finally, -- and this aspect has not been significantly emphasized previously -- the formalism assumes an ``annealed'' disorder, meaning that the medium is randomized after each scattering event.
 As we will see below, correlations between successive scattering events due to a ``quenched'' disordered potential can have a significant impact on transport.

-Along similar lines, radiation transport can be efficiently modelled numerically in arbitrary geometries via random-walk (Monte Carlo) simulations with arbitrary step length distributions, including those with diverging second moment~\cite{nolan2003stable}.
-Such random walks are known as L\'evy walks~\cite{zaburdaev2015levy} and have been proposed as a tool to describe radiation transport in clouds~\cite{davis1997levy}, leading to enhanced ballistic transmission and transmitted intensity fluctuations.
+Along similar lines, radiation transport can be efficiently modelled numerically in arbitrary geometries via random-walk (Monte Carlo) simulations either in heterogeneous media with spatially-varying scattering parameters~\cite{glazov1977integral, boisse1990radiative, audic1993monte} or in statistically homogeneous media using arbitrary step length distributions, including those with diverging second moment~\cite{nolan2003stable}.
+The latter are known as L\'evy walks~\cite{zaburdaev2015levy} and have been proposed as a tool to describe radiation transport in clouds~\cite{davis1997levy}, leading to enhanced ballistic transmission and transmitted intensity fluctuations.